| VARICOSE VEINSvascular.co.nz>varicose veins See also Varicose veins -

 with their varicose veins.
 Vulval varicosities are a particular problem in pregnancy but usually resolve after birth of the baby.
 It is uncommon to see persisting vulval varicosities outside of pregnancy.
 If varicose veins persist they should be

+treated if necessary.
 There is no reason why young women should wait

 to have their varicose veins treated until after they have completed their